 Yellow is one of my favorite colors, so when the Daffodils begin blooming, it’s like I see happiness popping up all over my world.

 Several years ago as I was going through my parents’ cupboards….you know the way-up-high kitchen storage that once an item goes up there, no one ever sees again?
 That’s where I found this yellow Crocus planter.
 As I was trying to decide what to put together without spending a dime, I remembered that bright yellow pot I had taken home with me.
 It was the starting place for this yellow, blue, and white tablescape.

 I love the mix of modern and vintage, here.
 The Crocus planter looks very contemporary, yet, I’m guessing that it is from the 40’s, maybe earlier.
-My dinnerware is Longaberger Woven Traditions, the vintage flatware was my grandmother’s, the cobalt goblets came from Big Lots quite a few years ago for just 99 cents each, and the provincial styled table linen came from my favorite small shop in Grand Haven, Michigan, back when I lived in the mitten state.
+My dinnerware is Longaberger Woven Traditions, the vintage flatware was my grandmother’s, the cobalt goblets were a special discovery, and the provincial styled table linens came from my favorite small shop in Grand Haven, Michigan, back when I lived in the mitten state.
 A very eclectic mix.

 What makes it all work is the color theme of yellow, blue, and white.